 Questioning here ???
 Should the nurse have continued with the blood draw knowing the pulse was “strange?”
 Well, she did!
 Luckily, no harm done.
-When Randy got home (rode his bike…at what speed I don’t know! to/from blood donation which is common for him!), I took his pulse and in fact, it truly was “not right”.
+When Randy got home (rode his bike at what speed I don’t know! to/from his blood donation date which is common cuz he’s an avid biker!), I took his pulse and in fact, it truly was “not right”.

 A couple days later, he had a doctor appointment.
 Yes, I scheduled it out of wifely concern.
 Sure enough, we got tachycardia his heart was going 144 bpm.
 This means a cardiologist is needed.
 BTW, thank you to the nurse at the blood center for catching this heart irregularity (ahem hubby, I told him I thought the same thing in the weeks before).

 Following an array of testing, diagnostic procedures, and preparations, he received an ablation early November 2017.
 Thank God it worked!
 Randy’s back down to a regular beating heart and a normal pulse (his BP was never a concern.)

 We expect our doctor to always be right.
 We expect our nurse to always be right.
 We expect all our health care providers to always be right.
 We in fact, expect our bodies’ to become “right” whenever we receive treatment in the medical field.

 But things can go wrong and a patient can become injured during the course of treatment.
 That’s why we have attorneys to help, right!?!
-And yes, we expect our attorney to always be right (ha, ha, another blog topic!)
+And yes of course we expect our attorney to always be right, too!

 Okay, now on to me.
 Recently, I was involved in a medical situation which could be worthy of a claim.
 How do you help your clients decide whether to file a claim?
 If there’s been harm done?
 Here’s the abbreviated personal story.